What got you into improv in the first place?

 Do it!
 Book a course and see what happens.
 You do not have to be clever or funny.
 I repeat, you do not have to be clever or funny.
 Give it a go!
 You won’t regret it.

-Susan teaches the Beginners and Performance courses as well as Character workshops. www.hooplaimpro.com
+Susan teaches all levels of our improv classes in London as well as Character workshops. www.hooplaimpro.com

 If you would like to see her perform check out Showstopper!
 The Improvised Musical, BEINGS, The Actor’s Nightmare and her solo show Susan Harrison Is A Bit Weepy.